priya-dwivedi/cs224n-Squad-Project/README.md

 ### Running the code

-* Please run ./get_started.sh to download the SQuAD dataset and GloVE Vectors requirements.txt is used by get_started.sh to install requirements.Once the script is done running, you will have a new directory data with the train and dev json files for SQuAD datset
+* Please run ```./get_started.sh``` to download the SQuAD dataset and GloVE Vectors
+* requirements.txt is used by get_started.sh to install requirements.
+Once the script is done running, you will have a new directory data with the train and dev json files for SQuAD datset.
+And another empty folder experiments that will eventually have the results from your experiments.

 * To run code please run main.py in code.
 The settings to run BIDAF model are:
 ```